folkswhocode/awesome-diversity/README.md

 ## Organizations
 Organizations bringing diversity to tech.

+- [1 Million Women To Tech](https://github.com/1millionwomentotech/toolkitten) - Organization whose mission is to offer free coding education to 1 million women by 2020.
+Has free (DIY) and paid (certification) courses.
 - [Algorithmic Justice League](https://www.ajlunited.org/) - Collective that aims to fight algorithmic bias.
 - [Black Girls Code](http://www.blackgirlscode.com/) - Organization devoted to showing the world that black girls can code.
 - [Blacks In Technology](https://www.blacksintechnology.net/) - Oragnization focused on "Stomping the Divide" by establishing a blueprint of world-class technical excellence and innovation.